For someone who dislikes paying full price for anything, I get tremendous coupon guilt.

-I also didn’t really like the dentist who saw us, they told us that the dental emergency in port washington wi is always open for any emergency.
-If I’m going to let someone poke around in my mouth, I’d prefer it to be someone who was a bit warmer towards me.
+I also didn’t really like the dentist who saw us.
+If I’m going to let someone poke around in my mouth, I’d prefer it to be someone who was a bit warmer towards me, maybe even someone from a kids dentistry in louisville ky since they tend to be better towards children.
 (Granted, nobody likes working a Saturday morning, but oy, I work both weekend days, every week.
 Someone always has it worse).
 And of course, being a dentist, she just had to ask me if I’d ever considered braces.
 Right?

-Look, I’ve had braces.
+Look, I’ve had a lot of dental services like braces.
 I had the worst buckteeth you could ever imagine as a child.
 They got them a hell of a lot straighter, but they’re still not completely even.
 It probably doesn’t help that my teeth are all kind of small, for some reason, and different sized…I think of them as childish rather than grownup teeth.